opensearch-project/documentation-website/_observing-your-data/alerting/index.md

 `error` | An error occurred while executing the trigger---usually the result of a bad trigger or destination.
 Deleted | The monitor or trigger associated with this alert was deleted while the alert was ongoing.

-## Create a monitor from within OpenSearch Dashboards
+## Creating alerts from within OpenSearch Dashboards

-You can create monitors at the cluster-level and from within OpenSearch Dashboards.
+You can create alerts at the cluster-level and from within OpenSearch Dashboards.
 This documentation is about OpenSearch Dashboards.
 See [Alerting API](/observing-your-data/alerting/api/) for details about how to programmatically create, update, and manage monitors and alerts.

 The following steps guide you through creating a basic monitor: